 - You overloaded them with detailed questions.

 Let’s say you’re a dentist, and you want an idea of what kind of work your potential client will need to have done.
-By forcing your customer to explain in-depth about the issues that they’re having — which they may not even have words for — you might unintentionally frustrate them.
+By forcing your customer to explain in-depth about the issues that they’re having you might unintentionally frustrate them.
 In fact, by asking them to explain all their needs to you up-front, you’re actually putting a workload on them that your employees could do instead.
 Lighten your customer’s load and only ask for the bare minimum of information:

 - Email address

 - Phone number